 An incredibly active scholar, Charmaine has given over 300 lectures, papers, and talks across Canada, and the USA, and in Mexico, Denmark, Germany, Italy, Norway, Spain, the UK, Central America, and the Caribbean.
 Her university lectures include Harvard, Oxford, Princeton, Stanford, the University of Toronto, the University of British Columbia, and Yale.

 She is also actively engaged with lay audiences through her media work including ABC, CBC, CTV, BBC One, The Boston Globe, The New York Times, and PBS.
 She has blogged for the Huffington Post Canada and written for The Walrus.
-Charmaine was a consultant and on-camera expert for Hungry Eyes Media’s BLK: An Origin Story and the CBC’s Black Life: A Canadian History.
+Charmaine was a consultant and on-camera expert for the CBC’s Black Life: A Canadian History and Hungry Eyes Media’s BLK: An Origin Story which won five Canadian Screen Award in 2023.